-Active dens shall be flagged and project activities within 200 feet (non-natal dens) or 500 feet (natal dens, or any active den during the breeding season) shall be avoided.
+Active or potentially active dens shall be flagged and project activities, with exceptions as listed below, within 200-100 feet (non-natal dens) or 500 feet (natal dens, or any active den during the breeding season) shall be avoided.
+Ingress/egress of construction vehicles and equipment through buffers and low intensity activities such as inspections and BMP maintenance within buffers is allowed, provided a qualified biologist determines that these activities will not impact dens or denning animals.
 Buffers may be modified with concurrence of CPUC and BLM, in consultation with CDFW and USFWS.
 If active dens are found within project disturbance areas and avoidance is not possible, SCE shall take action as specified below, after notifying and obtaining concurrence from CPUC, BLM, and CDFW.